The World Republic of Letters: Reception

 Persian, Arabic, and the Indian languages, among others—that non-Western textual traditions made their first entry as literature, sacred and secular, into the international literary space that had emerged in early modern times in Europe as a structure of rivalries between the emerging vernacular traditions, transforming the scope and structure of that space forever.

 Emilie Bickerton, reviewing The World Republic of Letters in Bookforum, observed that "Casanova's project is to retain the idea of literary autonomy yet, at the same time, to provide a political and historical grounding for it."
 Bickerton noted the paucity of references to literary theorists—"apart from a scattering of references to Barthes, Foucault, and Deleuze and the passage on Jameson and Said"—and speculated that this fact was explained by Casanova's background in radio journalism, not academia.
 Bickerton concluded: "It is refreshing that Casanova is critical of the centers' failure to enact the claims of universal value worldwide, instead often basing standards and attention on more conventional and established assumptions that are hostile to innovation of any kind—grammatical, semantic, or structural."

 Bali Sahota, reviewing the book for The Bryn Mawr Review of Comparative Literature, questioned Casanova's concept of literariness, finding that it threatens to limit the definition of literature to those works enshrined by institutions: "There is no literature then (or no literature worthy of the title), Casanova seems to be suggesting, unless it is a part of, self-consciously located within, and recognized by the institutions of world literary space."
 Sahota argued that this concept of literariness "potentially encloses Casanova in a world of literariness that is most familiar and shuts out whatever might literarily exist autonomously of world literary space."

 Boyd Tonkin, writing in The Independent, called Casanova's book "heroically ambitious" and described it as "a demanding, rewarding read."
 Tonkin suggested that for English-speaking readers, "much of the appeal lies in her mind-stretching ability to match familiar anecdotes of revolt or migration with linked histories from elsewhere."
 Tonkin summed up his assessment by saying that Casanova "draws a remarkably rich and persuasive map of global writing and publishing not as 'an enchanted world that exists outside time,' but as a battlefield on which dominant languages and cultures have always wielded the heavy weapons."

+Han Au Chua, writing in Textual Practice, argues that "Casanova’s broad formulations of literary reception, translation, and structural inequalities in the world literary space are relevant – but limited – when we transpose them into the matrix of early twentieth-century China."